Long Term Disability Plan for B.C. government employees

 - Complete the employee's portion of the application

-- Get your doctor to complete the physician’s portion of the application and supply you with all available medical information—for example, test results, specialist reports and x-rays.
+- Get your doctor to complete the physician’s portion of the application and supply you with all available medical information (such as test results, specialist reports and x-rays).
 These records will help expedite your application

-- Email, fax or mail the entire package to:
+Email, fax or mail the completed package to:

-Once all documentation has been submitted, call Great West Life to check the status of your application.
+Once all documentation has been submitted, call Canada Life to check the status of your application.

 - Make every effort to manage and recover from the illness or injury